PaolaFoc/Vision-Perception-project/README.md

 ## Approach
 The project can be divided into two phases:
 1. building a gan that generate faces from random noise: \
-the structure chosen is a DCgan
+the structure chosen is a DCgan.
+Generator and discriminator are build following this [article](https://arxiv.org/pdf/1511.06434.pdf) and are trained in an adversarial modality.
 2. inserting the textual description as input for the generator:\
 in this phase only the generator is trained, using as loss the similarity score between the generated immage and the associated caption.
 The score is provided using the pretrained CLIP architecture.